Juror speaks out after 2nd mistrial for Gwinnett father accused in 8-year-old daughter’s death

 Cledir Barros is preparing to be tried for a third time in connection to the death of 8-year-old Sayra Barros, who died after investigators said her step-mother beat her to death with a rolling pin in January.

-The first two trials ended in a mistrial.
+The first two trials ended in a mistrial due to hung juries.
 Jury selection for the third trial is set to start on Friday.
 Prosecutors can technically keep prosecuting the case until there is verdict.

-The juror asked not to be identified, but said the emotions of the case really affected the jury and why it was so hard for all 12 people to agree.
+One juror, who asked not to be identified, said the emotions of the case really affected the jury and why it was so hard for all 12 people to agree.

 “It was an emotional trial,” he said.
 “The state is just going to have to prove a little more with their evidence on what Cledir actually knew.
 I had a reasonable doubt from the evidence that the state presented.”